How to Move with Your Pets in NYC | Professionals Movers

 Will professional movers take my pet in their van?

-No. You will need to provide transportation for your pet as the movers are not licensed in handling animals.
+No. You will need to provide transportation for your pet as the movers are not licensed to handle animals.

 How long will it take for my pet to adjust to the new home?